ufechner7/KiteViewer/README.md

 the 3D view.

 ## Import flight data
-When you click on "PLAY" for the first time the flight data is imported and converted to the .arrow format.
+When you run KiteViewer for the first time the flight data is imported and converted to the .arrow format.

 With the following commands you can import csv flight data manually: